 Fourth Method – Perform Clean Boot on Your Computer

-- On your keyboard, press the “Windows” key and the letter “R”.
+- Press the “Windows” key on your keyboard and the letter “R.”

-- Next, click on the “Startup” tab and click “Open Task Manager”.
+- Next, click on the “Startup” tab and “Open Task Manager.”

-- In the Startup, select all of the unnecessary applications that have their startup status enabled and click “Disable”
+- In the Startup, select all unnecessary applications with their startup status enabled and click “Disable.”

 - Close the window and restart your PC.